Ingula Pumped Storage Scheme: Design

-The pumped-storage hydroelectric scheme consists of an upper and a lower dam 4.6 km apart and connected to a power station by tunnels.
+The pumped-storage hydroelectric scheme consists of an upper and a lower dam 4.6 km apart and is connected to a power station by tunnels.

 The power station uses 4 Francis pump turbines rated at 333 MW each, giving it a total rating of 1332 MW installed capacity.

 Construction

 Notable contractors included CMC Impregilo Mavundla Joint Venture and Concor on the dams.

 The scheme was built at a cost of US$3.5 billion (R25 billion).

 Construction began in 2005 and the power station was scheduled to begin operations in late 2015.